ParallelGSReg/ModelSelectionAccelerator.jl/docs/src/usage.md

 ### Optional parameters

 - `exportlatex::Union{Nothing, String}`: Export of results in LaTeX format.
 If provided with a filename (String), the function will export results to the specified LaTeX file.
 If set to Nothing, default will be performed.
-Default: `ResearchAccelerator`.
+Default: `ModelSelectionReport`.

 - `query::Union{Vector{String}, Nothing}`: Specify the search query for the literature analysis.
 If provided with a Vector of Strings, it represents the search terms for the literature analysis.
 If set to Nothing, PublishOrPerish and BiblioAnalysis modules will not be performed.
 Default: `nothing`.